Render Farm FAQ

 What are the system requirements to use the RebusFarm software?

 The Farminizer Software runs with Windows and Mac OS.

 Where do I find the RebusFarm plugin in my 3D software?

 That's the big question that no one can answer for sure.
 Since RebusFarm doesn't know your scene we can't give an accurate quote in advance.

-Since the CostCalculator only gives you a rough estimation, always send at least 2-3 test frames to verfiy the render time and costs.
+Since the CostCalculator of the render farm only gives you a rough estimation, always send at least 2-3 test frames to verify the render time and costs.
 Do not just send your job and hope for the best!

 Why do I have negative RenderPoints?

 If you run out of RenderPoints during the rendering process, we pause your job but let all active PCs finish the frame they are currently rendering.
-It doesn't make sense to stop an image which is nearly completed.
-Once you buy new RenderPoints and your balance is not negative anymore, you are able to download your images.
+It doesn't make sense to stop an image rendering on the render farm which is nearly completed.

 Imagine the very worst case: your image is 99% finished and your RenderPoints run out.
 If we stop rendering immediately you lose your render, all RenderPoints and a lot of time!
 That's why we carry on rendering and you might get negative RenderPoints.